abdkhan01/GeneticAlgorithm_AmbulanceProblem/README.md

 # About
-Solution for the shortest path problem for an Ambulance using a Genetic Algorithm.
-Algortihm is implemented in python.
+Solution for the shortest path problem for an ambulance using Genetic Algorithm.
+Algortihm is implemented using python.